Admin-7/Mr-Robot-techniques/Connecting-to-an-authenticated-Onion-service.md

 On a typical computer such as a [laptop or desktop workstation, you will need to add this configuration line to your Tor's configuration file](#laptop-or-desktop-computer), called `torrc`.
 The configuration file tells Tor certain things about how it should operate, exactly like a settings screen.
 If you are [using an Android-based mobile phone](#android-based-mobile-device), you'll enter the Onion address and the authentication cookie value into an actual settings screen.

-# Procedure for Version 2 Onion services
+## Procedure for Version 2 Onion services

 The exact procedure for setting up your Tor client to connect to a Tor server's authenticated Version 2 Onion service varies slightly depending on the device you're using.

-## Laptop or desktop computer
+### Configuring a laptop or desktop computer for authenticated Version 2 Onion services

 **Do this** to connect to an authenticated Version 2 Onion service from your laptop or desktop computer: